Joana Cotar: Politics

 According to her account, she left the AfD on 21 November 2022.
-Cotar cites "the close proximity of leading AfD officials to the President of the Russian Federation" as reason for her resignation.
+Cotar cited "the close proximity of leading AfD officials to the President of the Russian Federation" as reason for her resignation.
+This reason included, for example, her "ingratiation with the dictatorial and inhumane regimes in Russia, China and now Iran", the "opportunism and constant bullying in the fight for posts and mandates", and the "establishment of corrupt networks in the party".